HOTELS

 Rapi Nui: Easter Island

-Rapa Nui, also known to visitors as Easter Island or Isla de Pasqua, is the world’s most remote inhabited island.
+Rapa Nui, also known to visitors as Easter Island or Isla de Pascua, is the world’s most remote inhabited island.
 Its position is 2,200 miles west of Chile’s Pacific Coast—a rough midpoint between South America and Tahiti.
 Although the island has been under Chilean administration since 1888, Rapa Nui’s heritage is unmistakably Polynesian.
 The original inhabitants of Easter Island are believed to have sailed from the Cook or Marquesas Islands around 800 AD.
 They developed a complex culture with written language and monumental architecture in the centuries that followed.

 Rapa Nui National Park